NguyenVTruong/NguyenVTruong/README.md

 # 👋 Hi, I’m @NguyenVTruong
 My name is Truong.
 I'm trying to become a backend developer.
+Currently, I have some knowledge of HTML/CSS and Java basic.
 In addition, I like electronics engineering and embedded programming.
 ## 🛠️Tools & Technologies Used
 - HTML, CSS
 - Java